 There was a fantastic running commentary by our destination guru, Hutch, throughout our day cruising through the Suez Canal which made the event even more memorable and informative.

-Each day there are a range of organised daily activities on offer and events to watch such as the fruit carving demonstration below – that’s Becky below, one of the dancers during the first leg of the cruise.
+Each day on a round the world cruise with Princess Cruises there are likely to be a range of organised daily activities on offer and events to watch such as the fruit carving demonstration below – that’s Becky below, one of the dancers during the first leg of the cruise.

 - There’s something of interest for everyone, such as;